RishabhSinghal04/Online_Retail_2009-2011/README.md

 1. Clone the repo and open the `.pbix` file in Power BI Desktop.
 2. Point the source in Power Query to `data/Filled_Blank_Desc.xlsx`.
 3. Refresh to load and transform.
-4. Explore the dashboard pages, slicers, and drill-through details.
+4. Explore the report pages, slicers, and drill-through details.